Perimenopause Irregular Periods: What You Need to Know

-Dr. Rebecca: We most commonly use birth control pills at this time of life to manage the bleeding and peri-menopausal symptoms.
+Dr. Rebecca: Birth control pills don't delay menopause symptoms but we most commonly use oral contraception at this time of life to manage the bleeding and peri-menopausal symptoms.
 It regulates hormones and the bleeding.

 A lot of woman also use the Mirena IUD (a progesterone IUD) as it minimizes the lining and can manage bleeding really well.
 Sometimes we will use other medications to stop the bleeding.
 In some cases, if there is a uterine issue, you may require surgery.

 The good news is the bleeding will end with menopause.